antmicro/visual-system-designer-app/README.md

 ## Using VSD from command line

 VSD can be also used as a command line utility to execute each step of the application build process separately, without the need to start the VSD server.
-These commands can be used when you have obtained a graph from another source (e.g. from [designer.antmicro.com](https://designer.antmicro.com) or using `./vsd.py run`).
+These commands can be used when you have obtained a graph from another source (e.g. from [designer.antmicro.com](https://designer.antmicro.com) or using `vsd run` command).

 Available commands: